 I bought these tall vintage French doors while we were still under construction and found the perfect place for them.
 (The doors ended up determining the height of the doorway!)
 These were also from Round Top.

 I wanted unique vintage doors all throughout the interior of our home and I found all of these at a local place in Waco called Laverty’s.
 I think they cost about $10 each which was a lot cheaper than a new door!
 I also bought the door hangers at Round Top.
 They were only $1 and I love them so much.

 The laundry room door is also from Laverty’s.
 I had to have glass put in the window and someday I am going to etch or stencil “LAUNDRY” on the glass.

-In the master bath, I have two pieces of vintage furniture.
+In the master bath, I have a lot of pieces of vintage furniture.
 The vanity was a piece I found at The Findery.
 It was a sideboard and yet I knew it would be perfect in our master bath.
-One of the last items I bought in Round Top was the shelf I use for towels.
+The mirrors are vintage and are from Round Top.
+One of the last items I bought in Round Top was the shelf on the right.
 I absolutely love it.

 I almost feel like I have been vintage flea market shopping today so this tour on my blog has been a great thing!

 I only hope you enjoyed it as much as I did.